-Found 100 - 110 results of 183 programs matching keyword "cold climate conditions in antarctica"
+Found 100 - 110 results of 184 programs matching keyword "cold climate conditions in antarctica"

+Interview with Paolo Paulo Olivas about his research at the Barrow Environmental Observatory (BEO).
 Paulo Olivas points out the different equipment he uses to measure the amount of greenhouse gases being released from the tundra.
 B-Roll for playback during webcast, "Tundra and Climate Change with Steve Hastings," on 5/24/08.
 Footage includes shots of data gathering, facilities and landscape at the Barrow Environmental Observatory.
 Join host Mary Miller and Dr. Mickey Glantz in a discussion on issues around climate change and how it may affect communities.
 Join Exploratorium staff scientist Charlie Carlson as he continues to examine issues around the Gulf Stream and climate change.
 The South Pole Telescope captured its first light on Feb.
 16, 2007!
 Join Exploratorium host Mary Miller as she talks with scientists at the South Pole and finds out more about life at the Pole.
 Mary Miller chats with scientists at the South Pole about the nearly-completed telescope.
 The satellite connection to the pole deteriorated quickly, and we hope to repeat this program in the near future.
 Stay tuned for updates!
 Dr. Stephen H. Schneider joins us to discuss climate change.
 Dr. Schneider was honored in 1992 with a MacArthur Fellowship for his ability to integrate and interpret the results of global climate research through public lectures, seminars, classroom teaching, and research collaboration with colleagues.
 Join us as we talk to South Pole scientists about Ice Cube, a major new telescope being built deep below the surface to detect ghostly neutrino particles.
 The neutrino telescope will use thousands of detectors spread over a square kilometer of ice below the South Pole to study cosmological mysteries such as black holes, gamma ray bursts, and the remnants of supernova explosions.

 Check out this amazing footage of how scientists drop detectors miles into the ice to search for elusive neutrinos.
-What's Christmas like at the South Pole?
-Also learn about the Race Around the World and the installation of the telescope's new receiver.